Oak Park property taxpayers' lament: their local government spending has more than doubled in last 40 years

 Indiana also has public schools and municipal governments that offer public services-- including public safety institutions like police and fire departments.

-It also has a hard one percent property tax cap, drawing a stark contrast to its neighbor.
+It also has a hard 1 percent property tax cap, drawing a stark contrast to its neighbor.

-The Chicago-based Homeowners' Defense Association is pushing for a hard one percent property tax cap in Illinois.
+The Chicago-based Homeowners' Defense Association is pushing for a hard 1 percent property tax cap in Illinois.

 The group's mission is to stop "families from being priced out of their homes by unfair and unaffordable property taxes," according to Brandi McGuire, its executive director.

 "Property taxes have created a crisis in suburbs like Oak Park," McGuire said.
 "They are so high that it's become the equivalent of paying two mortgages-- one to the bank and another to the government.
 And what's worse-- they are only going to get higher."

 40 years, 145 percent more local government spending

 Oak Park homeowners are chafing under exorbitant property taxes.